cmclaughlin/hashiconf-cdktf-2021/README.md

-## Getting Started With CDK for Terraform - HashiConf 2021
+# Getting Started With CDK for Terraform - HashiConf 2021

-This repo contains a couple reusable libraries and example stacks that highlight cdktf features and patterns.
-There's a top-level Makefile with the following features:
+This repo contains a couple reusable libraries and example stacks that highlight CDKTF features and patterns.

+## Utilities

+cdktf-cli supports creating stacks based on a variety of built-in templates.
+Support for creating stacks based on remote templates was also added recently, but I have some convenient Makefile commands for these common operations.

 ### Stack Creation